Safe and Effective Root Canal Treatments

 - Severe toothache or dental pain

-- Darkening or discoloration of the affected tooth
+- Darkening of the gums

 - Prolonged sensitivity to heat or cold

-Root Canal Treatment Process
+The Root Canal Procedure

 The nerves, blood vessels, and connective tissue inside the tooth are removed, and the surfaces are scrubbed clean and disinfected.
 Finally, the pulp chamber and canals are filled and the tooth is sealed to reduce the risk of recontamination.
 A temporary filling or crown will be placed to protect the tooth until your next visit.

 It’s normal for the gums around the treated tooth to feel tender or sore for a few days.
 However, this discomfort can be managed with over-the-counter pain relievers.
-After your root canal treatment, Dr. Conder will provide you with a list of detailed post-surgical instructions.
+Dr. Conder will provide you with a list of detailed post-surgical instructions after treatment.
 These should be followed closely for a successful and comfortable recovery.